Night of the Strangler: Production

 A variant theatrical release poster, as Is the Father Black Enough?, marketed the film's theme of racial tension.

 Night of the Strangler was filmed in New Orleans in 1972.
 Production values were generally low; for example, the boom mic is visible in several scenes.
 A lyricist and vocalist are both credited, but no songs are present in known prints of the film.
 The film was released under a variety of titles.
 The American Film Institute lists The Ace of Spaces as a working title, but that title may have also been used for distribution.
 At least one surviving print has the slightly longer title The Night of the Strangler, while other releases marketed the film as Dirty Dan, Dirty Dan's Women, Is the Father Black Enough? or Vengeance is Mine.
 The reason for some of the film's alternate titles is not always obvious.
 Although Is the Father Black Enough?, along with the film's marketing, was intended to highlight the theme of racial tension, no justification for Night of the Strangler is obvious: there is no strangler nor any death by strangulation in the film.

 The release date is also unclear.
 The AFI considers a June 1972 release reported by BoxOffice to be unconfirmed, and instead lists the film (as Dirty Dan's Women) as having first screened in 1973.
-However, Nicolas Winding Refn claims an August 1972 release (as Dirty Dan), while film historian Gerald Butters gives the date of the Chicago première at the Loop Theater (as Is the Father Black Enough?) as October 13, 1972.
+However, Nicolas Winding Refn claims an August 1972 release (as Dirty Dan), while film historian Gerald R. Butters gives the date of the Chicago première at the Loop Theater (as Is the Father Black Enough?) as October 13, 1972.
 Surviving prints list a 1972 copyright date, but no copyright registration was ever filed for the film.